AccelByte/accelbyte-csharp-sdk/docs/getting_started.md

-# Getting Started Guide for AccelByte C# (.NET) Server SDK
+# Getting Started Guide for AccelByte C# (.NET) Extend SDK

-This guide will show you how to create a project which uses C# (.NET) Server SDK from scratch.
+This guide will show you how to create a project which uses C# (.NET) Extend SDK from scratch.

 ## Prerequisites
-* AccelByte Cloud (demo environment):
+* AccelByte Gaming Services (demo environment):
 	* Use https://demo.accelbyte.io for `AB_BASE_URL` environment variable.
 	* [Create an OAuth Client](https://docs.accelbyte.io/guides/access/iam-client.html#create-a-client) with client type `Confidential`.
 		* Use `Client ID` value for `AB_CLIENT_ID` environment variable.